KuligKamil/mongodb-project-workshop/README.md

 ### That’s it!
 You’re ready to work! 🎉

-# Tutorial for creating an account in MongoDb Atlas.
+# Tutorial for creating an account in MongoDB Atlas.

 MongoDB Atlas is fully managed cloud database that handle all the complexity of: deploying, managing, and healing your deployments on the cloud service provider of your choice(AWS, Azure, GCP).
 With Atlas you can create account and set up database with only few clicks.